nealgandhi/DanielBot/README.md

 self-evident to any active Duck Server member.
 As such, any bot that supplements this community must be consistent with this laid-back and memey culture.
 One great example of a bot integrating with our community is the third-party bot Carl, who frequently drops quips in chat for people to laugh about and is configurable by server moderators.

-## Contributing
-See our [contributing guide](/.github/CONTRIBUTING.md) for information on how to contribute to Daniel Bot!